kuboon/heroku-deploy/README.md

 ## Important Notes

-- You can check this repo's [_.github/workflows/main.yml_](https://github.com/kuboon/heroku-deploy/blob/master/.github/workflows/main.yml) for example use cases of the action in use.
-Additionally the APIs for these use cases can be found in the [_tests_](https://github.com/kuboon/heroku-deploy/tree/master/tests) folder of the repo
+- You can check this repo's [_.github/workflows/main.yml_](https://github.com/kuboon/heroku-deploy/blob/main/.github/workflows/main.yml) for example use cases of the action in use.
+Additionally the APIs for these use cases can be found in the [_tests_](https://github.com/kuboon/heroku-deploy/tree/main/tests) folder of the repo

 - You can find the secrets tab in your project's settings

 - Be careful with your appname, cuz the action either deploys to an existing app or creates a new one if it doesn't exist.
 So if you accidently change it after deploying it once already, the action won't fail, it'll just create a new dyno and if you are on a paid plan, heroku can be expensive.
 On that note, always check the logs of your actions to make sure everything is A-OK.

-- If you're using the above exact workflow code, keep in mind that it deploys whenever you make a change to the master branch (Even README updates which have nothing to do with application code) and that might not be very efficient for you, have a look through the github actions docs to customize when the action should trigger.
+- If you're using the above exact workflow code, keep in mind that it deploys whenever you make a change to the main branch (Even README updates which have nothing to do with application code) and that might not be very efficient for you, have a look through the github actions docs to customize when the action should trigger.

-  (I would recommend making a separate dev branch and setting up the action to trigger upon pull request to the master branch)
+  (I would recommend making a separate dev branch and setting up the action to trigger upon pull request to the main branch)

 - By default, if you don't specify a branch in your action, it will default to the HEAD branch (or whichever branch the action is defined under).
 So you might be wondering what happens if you define the same action in a different branch under the same heroku app name (or which you try to deploy to the same appname from a different branch)?
 The answer is that the new branch overrides whatever your old branch was (even if the new branch is behind the old branch in terms of commits unless you set dontuseforce to true)